Ryguy-1/StatBotV2/README.md

 # StatBot - The Information Hub of Discord

-StatBot Gathers Information From API's Across the Web to Centralize Information In One Place
+StatBot Gathers Information From API's Across the Web

 ## Inviting the Bot